Mirza (name): Russian empire

 Under Catherine the Great, empress of Russia, the Mirzas gained equal rights with the Russian nobility due to their extreme wealth.
 Abdul Mirza was given the title Prince Yusupov, and his descendant Prince Felix Yusupov married Princess Irina Alexandrovna of Russia, the only niece of Tsar Nicholas II.

 Mughal empire

-In the Indian subcontinent, the title Mirza was borne by an imperial prince.
+The title Mirza was borne by an imperial prince.
 It was adopted as part of ones name, implying relationship to the Mongol dynasties like the Mughal dynasty (the Imperial House of Timur).
 In the traditional naming sequence of the Indian royal families, the title can be placed both before the name and after it, such as Prince Mirza Mughal or Prince Kamran Mirza.
-Prince Khusrau Mirza was the grandson of Emperor Babur (Babur Mirza), son of Emperor Jahangir and a brother of Emperor Shah Jahan.
+Prince Khusrau Mirza was the grandson of Emperor Akbar (Akbar Mirza), son of Emperor Jahangir and a brother of Emperor Shah Jahan.
 Emperor Akbar Shah II was known as Prince Mirza Akbar before his coronation.
-Emperor Babur took the imperial title of Padishah on 6 March 1508, before which he used the title Mirza.
+Emperor Babur took the imperial title of Badshah on 6 March 1508, before which he used the title Mirza.